Mitigating Label Noise using Prompt-Based Hyperbolic Meta-Learning in Open-Set Domain Generalization: Acknowledgment

 \section{Acknowledgment}

 The project served to prepare the SFB 1574 Circular Factory for the Perpetual Product (project ID: 471687386), approved by the German Research Foundation (DFG, German Research Foundation) with a start date of April 1, 2024.
 This work was also partially supported by the SmartAge project sponsored by the Carl Zeiss Stiftung (P2019-01-003; 2021-2026).
 This work was performed on the HoreKa supercomputer funded by the Ministry of Science, Research and the Arts Baden-Württemberg and by the Federal Ministry of Education and Research.
 The authors also acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG.
-This project was also partially supported by the National Natural Science Foundation of China under Grant No. 62473139.
+This project was also supported partially by the National Natural Science Foundation of China under Grant No. 62473139, partially by the Hunan Provincial Research and Development Project under Grant No. 2025QK3019, and partially by the State Key Laboratory of Autonomous Intelligent Unmanned Systems (the opening project number ZZKF2025-2-10).